9514Edward/knotweed/README.md

   - git add .
   - git commit -m "Add YOLOv8 small training results and model weights"
   - git push origin main
-  - Now I have the pytorch model file yolov8s.pt which I can use for inference testing and in my robot code.
+  - Now I have the pytorch model file source/training/runs/detect/yolov8s_v8_50e2/weights/best.pt (the best small model after training) which I can use for inference testing and in my robot code.
   - Terminate the instance.
 Total time with the EC2 instance took just over an hour due to learning curve and documentation here.

 The Dave 209 robot test bed